NovaCat35/lit-web-component/README.md

 > To update an NPM module that you published, change the version in your package.json or use npm version <new-version>.
 After changing the version number in your package.json, you can run npm publish to publish the new version to NPM.

+> [!WARNING]
+> The configuration steps below are incomplete and while it does not affect the main codebase, it simply doesn't work at the moment.

 ## Manage Version Control & Changelogs (Changesets)
 > This project uses Changesets to manage version control and changelogs.
 Changesets is a CLI tool that helps us keep track of changes and generate a `CHANGELOG.md` file.